wanM5078/bike_share_analysis/README.md

 ## Tools Used
 * Excel (for quick check on how the data looks like)
-* RStudio (using R as it's free and can handle large dataset with ease (1.11 GB, with almost 6 million rows of data in 18 columns).
+* RStudio (using R as it's free and can handle large dataset with ease; 1.11 GB, with almost 6 million rows of data in 18 columns.
 Cleaning, analysis and visualization can all be done in a single platform)
 * Keynote (for creating presentation slide)

 ## Analysis